DIP Online

 SIMULTANEOUS CONTRAST

-of warm and cool colors.
-Whenever two different color tones come into contrast
+degree of warm and cool colors.
+Whenever two different color tones come into

-with each other, as in the liners of a double mat or surface panel design, the
+contrast with each other, as in the liners of a double mat or surface panel

-contrast will intensify the differences between them.
-This is most recognizable
+design, the contrast will intensify the differences between them.
+This is most

-with colors directly contrasting in hue but also occurs if colors have a
+recognizable with colors directly contrasting in hue but also occurs if colors

-specific relationship.
-For example, if a yellow-green liner is topped with a
+have a specific relationship.
+For example, if a yellow-green liner is topped

-green mat the liner will appear more yellow than if it were topped with a yellow
+with a green mat the liner will appear more yellow than if it were topped with

-mat making it appear greener.
-This occurs often with metallic golds (red based
+a yellow mat making it appear greener.
+This occurs often with metallic golds

-vs. yellow based) and neutrals tinted or toned from a base red, yellow or blue
+(red based vs. yellow based) and neutrals tinted or toned from a base red,

-primary.
-Be very careful with matboard and moulding selection not to unintentionally
+yellow or blue primary.
+Be very careful with matboard and moulding selection

-of additional colors.
-A grayed blue (blue tone) appears brighter against a
+proximity of additional colors.
+A grayed blue (blue tone) appears brighter

-gray, but the same color looks grayer against blue.
-Also a warm color will
+against a gray, but the same color looks grayer against blue.
+Also a warm color

 COLOR AS A DESIGN TOOL